The RareTunes FAQ

 What are your future plans for RareTunes?

-The RareTunes’ team is patiently working to digitise, archive and share their extensive collection of material and this work will take years to complete.
-Other material for inclusion is continually coming forward for inclusion too.
+The RareTunes team is patiently working to digitise, archive and share their extensive collection of material and this work will take years to complete.
+Other material is continually coming forward for inclusion too.

-As a private archive there are no time scales and deadlines dictated by funding conditions and therefore the collection will grow slowly.
+As a private archive there are no timescales or deadlines dictated by funding conditions and therefore the collection will grow slowly.
 Individuals or organisations who wish to have their material included can be easily trained to prepare and upload their tracks and it is likely that any major expansion will be undertaken in this way.
-The RareTunes team is already in discussions with a number of organisations seeking to put their own audio archives on line.
+RareTunes is in discussions with a number of organisations seeking to put their own audio archives on line.